I-League: Majcen's hat-trick helps Gokulam Kerala cruise past Sudeva Delhi | www.lokmattimes.com

 Sudeva Delhi FC goalkeeper Sachin Jha was tested with a series of attacking moves from Gokulam.
 In the 14th minute, Majcen received a pass from Jithin inside the box, but his shot was deflected away by Nishchal Chandan at the goal line.
 The ensuing corner saw Bouba Aminou heading the ball on target, only to be saved by Sachin Jha.

+The Malabarians defended well to close out the first 45 minutes of the match and headed into the halftime with a comfortable 2-0 lead.

-Sudeva Delhi showcased their intent straightaway at the start of the second half as they pushed deeper inside the Malabar half.
-Majcen's speedy runs through the center troubled Sudeva's defence, but they remained calm and prevented any dangerous balls on the target.
+Sudeva Delhi showcased their intent straightaway at the start of the second half as they pushed deeper inside the Malabarians half.
+Majcen's speedy runs through the centre troubled Sudeva's defence, but they remained calm and prevented any dangerous balls on the target.
 Akbar's shot from outside went wide in the 51st minute as Sudeva missed an opportunity to reduce the deficit.

 In the 58th minute, Majcen chipped a stunning pass towards Zaman in front of the nets, but the awkward angle allowed goalkeeper Sachin Jha to grab the ball.
 Minutes later, Razeek cut back a cross from the left for Majcen to tap the ball inside the nets to get another goal, taking his total tally of goals in the season to 11.